ILIAS-eLearning/ILIAS/docs/documentation/review.md

 Please consider the following suggestions.
 You do not need to follow those, but but please indicate shortly why you prefer to do otherwise:
 - [ ] Change XY to pattern XZ.
 We believe that pattern XZ might be superior.
-However, we are not completely sure.
+However, I am not completely sure.

 Please implement the following changes: